 Chances are the nures who helped you bathe your premature baby in the hospital taught you a few tips and techniques to gently care for a premature newborn.
 But now that you’re home you’re struggling to remember every step.
 That’s why we’re here to remind you to Relax; follow these 6 easy steps to a stress-free and relaxing bath both you and your baby will love each time.

 Baby loves the smell of your skin and the feel of your touch.
 Bathtime is always the perfect time to talk, sing and bond with baby as you gently massage and clean their limbs and body.

 Babies don’t need frequent baths like older children and adults .
 And with a preemie baby, less can definitely be more because their skin is still developing and is very sensitive.
 It’s easy to use too much cleanser or to let them soak for just a bit too long .
 Perhaps your nurse may have advised waiting at least a week for baby’s first immersion bath, and instead suggested sponge cleaning areas that need freshening until baby is a little older.

 When and where your baby may still have vernix–that super sticky coating they were born with–let that remain and only cleanse any visible soil from the vernix.
 It will eventually wear off on its own; there’s no need to wash or rub it off as it’s Mother Nature’s perfect barrier cream designed just for your little one.

 1. Be prepared

 Prepare the after-bath area for drying by padding with extra clean towels.
 To warm your towels before the bath, toss them into the dryer on the “delicate” cycle for 5 minutes or so.
-(Never use a microwave or convection oven to warm towels or clothes.)
+(Never use a microwave or oven to warm towels or clothes.)

 Grab a diaper or two, since bathing often stimulates babies to relax and let loose!